Let’s see how we can make cookie photography better with these simple tips.

 You’ll get letters made out of confectioner’s sugar with empty space around them you can fill with cookies and teacups.

-I do hope that these simple tips can inspire you to take some incredible cookie photos.
+I hope that these simple tips can inspire you to take some incredible cookie photos.

 Continue your photo experiments and have fun!